 ⦁ deep-breathing exercises when a hot flash starts

 ⦁ diet changes, including staying away from caffeine, alcohol, hot beverages, and spicy foods

 ⦁ stress reduction techniques like meditation and mindfulness

-⦁ doing your best to stay cool in general.
+⦁ do your best to stay cool in general.

 How can homeopathy help?

 Homeopathic remedies can help the body to rebalance the hormones gently and in this way deal with the hot flush as well as other menopausal symptoms.
-Below there is information for a few remedies most commonly indicated for treating hot flushes.
+Here I have given information for remedies most commonly used for treating hot flushes.

 - Lachesis muta